1944 Atlantic hurricane season: Hurricane Seven

 Observations from a reconnaissance aircraft flight indicated that a tropical wave had developed into a tropical cyclone on September 9 about 300 mi northeast of the Lesser Antilles.
 Already at tropical storm intensity, the system strengthened into a Category 1 hurricane about 24 hours later as it tracked west-northwestward.
 The storm intensified further, reaching major hurricane status early on September 12.
 Several hours later, the storm strengthened into a Category 5 hurricane on the modern-day Saffir–Simpson scale.
 The hurricane then curved north-northwestward on September 13.
 That day, the crew of the USS Alacrity near the hurricane – then centered northeast of the Bahamas – observed a barometric pressure of 918 mbar, the lowest in association to the storm.
 Based on the pressure-wind relationship, sustained wind speeds likely peaked at 160 mph.
-Early on September 14, the hurricane weakened to a to Category 3 intensity, several hours before passing just offshore North Carolina.
+Early on September 14, the hurricane weakened to a Category 3 intensity, several hours before passing just offshore North Carolina.
 The cyclone weakened further to a Category 2 prior to making landfall near East Hampton, New York, around 02:00 UTC on September 15 and near Charlestown, Rhode Island, about two hours later.
 The storm emerged into the Gulf of Maine and then transitioned into an extratropical cyclone near Mount Desert Island, Maine.
 The extratropical remnants continued east-northeastward across Atlantic Canada before dissipating over the far north Atlantic on September 16.